b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 purchasing power given that the inflation rates for years 2020-2024 were equal:
 3.4%, 5.1%, 14.4%, 11.4%, and 3.6%.
 To answer that we will use the same
-reasoning as in the previous section (@sec:compound_interest_problem_a1), but since the percentages differ from year to year will will use a `for` loop to cover for that.
+reasoning as in the previous section (@sec:compound_interest_problem_a1), but since the percentages differ from year to year we will use a `for` loop to cover for that.

 ```jl